Elevating enterprise master data management

 FTE integrated global capability

-Accenture’s global IT organization collaborated with the business to create a cross-functional master data capability that sits within Accenture’s Operations Support for the Enterprise (OSE) organization.
-Together, the OSE team delivers production and end-user support for Accenture’s key platforms, including single global instances of SAP®, Salesforce and Workday.
-The team manages finance, sales and pricing, and HR data.
+Accenture’s global IT organization collaborated with the business to create a cross-functional master data capability that sits within Accenture’s Business Integration organization.
+Together, the team delivers production and end-user support for Accenture’s key platforms, including single global instances of SAP®, Workday and Salesforce.
+The team manages sales and pricing, finance and HR data.
 In addition, it centralizes and standardizes processes and controls with strong support from IT and business leadership.
 This support includes active data governance representing each stakeholder group.

 The MDM capability naturally scaled in cost-effective shared services centers and was done so using a follow-the-sun approach to support their respective business and system processes.
 The team has evolved to more than 70 specialized employees managing more than 10,000 transactions per month.